Authentic Lessons for 21st Century Learning

 Engage

-Students will consider three everyday objects that can be considered functions.
+Students consider three everyday objects that have inputs and outputs.

 Explore